||| Perfect Interior Design Wall Art Photo Prints For Your Home |||

 Mountain lions prefer to live in solidarity in habitats with dense underbrush and also rocky areas for stalking.
 Their ambushing strategy makes this an attractive territory to support their hunting.
 However, they are still very capable of sprinting at great speeds when stalking prey isn’t an option.

-Cougars are territorial and also thrives in low population densities.
+Cougars are territorial and also thrive in low population densities.
 Individual territory sizes depend on terrain, vegetation, and the abundance of prey in an area.
 While it’s an undisputed large animal, it is not always the apex predator in its home range.
 It can be a very reclusive animal and usually avoids people at all costs.
-This tactic is great for their conservation and preservation, but unfortunately a hurdle for photographers.
+This tactic is great for their conservation and preservation, but unfortunately a hurdle for photographers seeking pictures of a mountain lion.
 But a little challenge definitely made this online art gallery of mountain lion pictures much better.
-We also have exhibitions where you can view the art first-hand.
+We also have exhibitions of mountain lion photography where you can view the art first-hand.

 PHOTOGRAPHING MOUNTAIN LIONS

-We traveled to Chile to capture videos and the perfect mountain lion image.
+We traveled to Chile to capture videos and the perfect mountain lion image for mountain lion art.
 It was a cold morning, with a chill in the air at about -4°F. We had been trying to spot a mountain lion since sunrise, but the chances of us getting lucky were growing slim.
 In the midst of our gloomy outlook, my tracker abruptly spotted a mountain lion sitting, and then it walked up the mountain.
-We immediately started our trek towards it, hoping to get within the photographing range.
+We immediately started our trek towards it, hoping to get within the photographing range for our mountain lion pics.
 After getting close to her, we also realized that she was not alone.
 She had a male companion with her, which was unexpected and also an uncommon encounter.
 She kept on walking higher and higher making our climb even more tedious, but we were able to keep up with her effortless trek.
 When the cats reached the top, they decided to lay down and sleep.

 We stopped about 25 feet away from the duo to try to take pics of a puma.
 The male mountain lion was not too happy with our presence and kept on looking at us every so often.
 I can feel it in his mountain lion profile.
-On his third look, I started to take inventory of my exit options.
+On his third look, I started to take inventory of my exit options forgetting about my mountain lion photography.
 I needed to be able to get out of the situation if he suddenly didn’t feel very welcoming toward his uninvited guests.

 I was so focused on climbing up in their direction, that I never looked down.
 When I did for the first time, I realized we were at a 45 degree angle on a Rocky Mountain ledge that was covered with snow and moss.
 Additionally, we were about 1000 feet off the ground.
 Not a situation many people find themselves in, but here I was risking my safety to just get a chance to photograph these cats.
-One wrong move would be fatal, as there was nothing to break my fall on the way down.
+One wrong move would be fatal for my mountain lion pics, as there was nothing to break my fall on the way down.

 At this point, the only thing to do was look at the big cat in the eye and stay calm.
 After a long nap, she decided to get up and finally pose for my fine art photography.
-I was happy to indulge in my model’s whims this time.
+I was happy to indulge in my model’s whims this time for pictures of a mountain lion.
 Now when people ask “to show me a picture of a mountain lion,” I’m glad to share my collection.
 Patients and persistence always pay off.

 HOW TO TAKE BATTER MOUNTAIN LION PICTURES

-Perhaps this account has stirred an interest in mountain lion photography and made you want to venture out to take your own stunning shots.
+Perhaps this account has stirred an interest in mountain lion photography and made you want to venture out to take your own stunning shots of mountain lion photography.
 But how does one begin?
-Inspiration and also passion can take you far but a little advice can take you even further.
+Inspiration and also passion can take you far for mountain lion art, but a little advice can take you even further.
 This is where I can help.

-Starting off, when it comes to taking mountain lion photos it’s important to keep their coat color and environmental color scheme in mind.
+Starting off, when it comes to taking mountain lion photos and mountain lion pics it’s important to keep their coat color and environmental color scheme in mind.
 Be sure to place your mountain lion away from your background.
 An example of this can be seen in our mountain lion sitting picture titled DECISIONS.
-Do your best to place it in front of very light or very dark colors, to create a contrast.
+Do your best to place it in front of very light or very dark colors, to create a contrast for your mountain lion art.
 Their fur is a greyish-tan color, and in black and white photography that helps bring out all the subtler tones.
 This intense contrast and detail from mid-tones help create interest and drama in your photography.